Package insert / product label

 Rhabdomyolysis with or without renal impairment has been reported in seriously ill patients receiving erythromycin concomitantly with lovastatin.
 Therefore, patients receiving concomitant lovastatin and erythromycin should be carefully monitored for creatine kinase (CK) and serum transaminase levels.
 (See package insert for lovastatin.)

-Prescribing Erythromycin Delayed-release Capsules in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.
+Prescribing Erythromycin Delayed-release Capsules, USP in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.

 Prolonged or repeated use of erythromycin may result in an overgrowth of nonsusceptible bacteria or fungi.
 If superinfection occurs, erythromycin should be discontinued and appropriate therapy instituted.